General Gravel Tracks:

 where most of the traction is.
 Going around the sides (if both sides a wet) can

 The middle of the track has traction at the bottom as the surface mud

 has already been carved out (well more than the sides), the untouched sides

 will have a thick layer of mud that will more than likely fill the tire tread

 with loads of mud turning them into slicks.
 Racing slicks in mud will just spin

 and so will All terrains tires filled with mud, mud terrains on the other hand

 have a chance to rid of the mud with its aggressive pattern flicking mud out of

-(SEE MUD in clay based terrain for more details)
+(SEE MUD and clay based terrain for more details)

-Driving on any terrain tire PSI is the most important part when it comes to actually
+on any terrain, tire PSI is the most important part when it comes to actually

 The following chart is an approximate recommendation for tyre PSI: